erew123/alltalk_tts/DOCKER_README.md

   voice files.
   - Example: `docker-start.sh --voices /my/voices/dir`
 - `--rvc_voices` similar to voices, this option lets you pick the folder containing the RVC models.
-  - Example: `docker-start.sh --rvc_vices /my/rvc/voices/dir`
+  - Example: `docker-start.sh --rvc_voices /my/rvc/voices/dir`
 - `--no_ui` allows you to not expose port 7852 for the gradio interface.
 Note that you still have to set `launch_gradio` to `false` via JSON file passed to `--config`.
 - `--tag` allows to choose the docker tag of the image to run.
 Defaults to `latest`.